simonjones49/mi-shell/README.md

 - `/sys/class/power_supply/` — for battery info (standard on most laptops)
 - `swww` — for the wallpaper manager
 - blueman - bluetooth control
+- khal - Calendar app
+- Vdirsyncer - to sync the calendar data